Cooking Conversion Table

 This post describes some of the differences between UK, European and American metrics used in the kitchen.
 It includes a cooking conversion table to help you convert some of them.

-Or it could be spelling mistake, caused by learning different languages or from living in Ireland!
-Where we are now they spell place names in two or three different ways, so how much does that really matter?
+Or it could just be a spelling mistake, caused by learning different languages or from living in Ireland!
+Where we live now they spell place names in two or three different ways, so how much does that really matter?

 However when it comes to measuring stuff, we also still do things differently.
 This is often a subject of confusion between the USA/UK and the rest of the world.

-The US is in fact only one of three countries in the world that have not adopted the metric system as the primary method of weighing and measuring!
+The USA is in fact only one of three countries in the world that have not adopted the metric system as the primary method of weighing and measuring!

 In the USA and the UK, we still like to use pounds and ounces as a measure of weight.
 The rest of the world uses kilograms.